bryanekong/CypressAuto/README.md

 -   `npm run tests`: Runs tests in headed mode using Chrome browser and executes all feature files located in the `cypress/e2e` folder.
 -   `npm run test-in-headless`: Runs tests in headless mode using Chrome browser and executes all feature files located in the `cypress/e2e` folder.

+## Adding a Computer

+This repository contains the feature file and step definitions for adding a computer to the computer database.

+### Feature File

+The feature file `Add_Computer.feature` specifies the various scenarios for adding a computer to the database with valid and invalid dates and computer names.

+## Step Definitions

+The step definitions for the feature file are located in `Add_Computer_Steps.js`.
+The `Given`, `When`, and `Then` statements are defined using the `@badeball/cypress-cucumber-preprocessor` library.

 ## Author